 When it comes to water bottle brands that are especially popular among outdoor enthusiasts Hydro Flask typically comes out on top.
 There is no doubt that Hydro Flask water bottles are very high quality, exceptionally durable and all-around impressive bottles.
-However, the popularity of the brand and its hefty design means Hydro Flask products are fairly expensive as well as heavy.
+However, the popularity of the brand and its hefty design means Hydro Flask stainless steel reusable water bottle is fairly expensive as well as heavy.

 Special Note On Pricing: IF the main reason you are on the fence with Hydro Flask is due to price, be sure to check this listing for the latest promos (I usually find a few)

-Here are the top 4 best Hydro Flask alternatives you can easily find online.
+Here are the top 4 best Hydro Flask stainless and plastic bottles alternatives you can easily find online.

 Those looking for a nearly identical bottle to Hydro Flask minus the price tag, then the Klear Bottle is about as close as you can get.
-Klear Bottle is an insulated stainless steel sports water bottle available in the ever popular 32 oz size.
+Klear Bottle is an insulated stainless steel sports water bottle available in the ever popular 32 oz water capacity.

 In terms of outward appearance and construction, it looks nearly identical to Hydro Flask.
 In fact, some Amazon reviewers claim it is so similar that they wouldn’t be surprised if it came from the same factory.

 Klear Bottle is made of 18/8 BPA-free stainless steel and has no metallic taste.
 It is rated to keep cold drinks cold up to 30+ hours and hot drinks toasty warm for 12+ hours.
 It does have double-walled vacuum construction which means no condensation will build on the outside of the bottle.

 The Klear Bottle has the same wide mouth design of popular Hydro Flask options, which allows for easy liquids filling.
 The brand also offers their 32 oz bottle in 6 color options, which includes black and white along with a couple colors to keep you up with the hydration.